sureshmopidevi/NetworkDelegation/README.md

 }
 ```

-4. Make Network call when tap on buttons
+4. Make Network call when tapping on buttons

 - Here we are making two calls
      1. Success Call with `GET SUCCESS RESPONSE` Button